yownas/shift-attention/README.md

 `Save results as video`: Makes videos.

+`SSIM CenterCrop% (0 to disable)`: Crop a square from the center of the image to be used for SSIM.
+In percent of the height or width (whichever is smaller).
+0 will use the entire image.
+Only checking a small part of the image makes SSIM more sensitive.
+Be prepared to lower SSIM threshold to 0.4 to 0.5 if you use this.

 `Frames per second`: The fps of the video.

 `Number of frames for lead in/out`: Amount of frames to be padded with a static image at the start and ending of the video.
 So you'll get a short pause before the video start/ends.